Salumpharesy/data-analysis-projects/Plant Data-set/README.md

 # Project Title

-Plant dataset project
+Plant data-set project

 ## Description

-Alcohol data-set is basically a set of data in sequel format which contains 9 original tables each with its own primary keys and foreign keys.
+This data-set contains 7 tables.
+I made 10 tables in processing the data to get the information I needed from this data-set.
+In this data-set, I experienced many columns without values being added to it.
-After a kin data clearance and process through Structured Query Language (SQL)  I was able to  form 8 tables from the original tables of which was used to answer the questions below.
+After a kin data clearance and process through Structured Query Language (SQL)  I was able to  make about  8 tables from the original tables of which was used to answer the questions below.

 ## Questions

-- Show the income overview including Minimum, Maximum and Average income and Total revenue of the company.
+- Show the Price distribution.
+(High, Low and average Price.

-- Identify the Names of the Beers with the highest and lowest Alcohol Level.
+- Identify the names of the plants of which the price is above the average price.

-- Find the inventory for every beer Type.

-- Show the name of the beers with the average alcohol level.
+- Identify the names of the plants with the highest Price.

-- Give the list of all the Beer names, alcohol level and Brouwer name.
+- List of Plant  Types.

+- List of Plant colors.

+- List of Plants of which the values are not added in column color.

+- ive the offer Price by supplier Id.

 ## View interactive report